 A position defined as certificated in these instructions such as a superintendent, deputy superintendent, or assistant superintendent.

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
-School districts and charter schools shall have documentation on file and available for review which substantiates each certificated instructional employee’s placement on LEAP salary allocation documents.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.
+School districts and charter schools shall have documentation on file and available for review which substantiates each certificated instructional employee’s (()) degrees, credits, and certificated years of experience.
 The minimum requirements are as follows:

 (1) Districts and charter schools shall document the date of awarding or conferring of the highest degree including the date upon which the degree was awarded or conferred as recorded on the diploma or transcript from the registrar of the accredited institution of higher education.